qiyunlab/binarena/README.md

 One can monitor the process and intermediates using the browser's **console**.

-**Why does program crash / stall during silhouette coefficient calculation?**
+**Why does the program stall during silhouette coefficient calculation?**

 Calculation of silhouette coefficients requires the calculation of a Euclidean distance matrix among all contigs.
-This is a computationally expensive operation (_O_(_n_<sup>2</sup>)).
-However, with a typical computer, it shouldn't take more than 1-2 minutes.
-The most plausible reason for stalling is that there are too many data points and this causes an out-of-memory error (can be found in the browser console).
-In that case, one should filter down the contigs and try again.
+This is a computationally expensive operation, and runtime quickly builds up as the dataset expands (_O_(_n_<sup>2</sup>)).
+However, with a typical computer, it shouldn't take more than a few minutes even with tens of thousands of contigs.
+Just be bit patient before killing the browser tab.

 ## Contact